Toronto and Region Waterfront Features

 Mimico Waterfront Park runs parallel to Lake Shore Boulevard West.
 You can access the park by heading south from Lake Shore down Norris Crescent, Summerhill Road, or Superior Avenue.
 The park can also be accessed via Amos Waites Park which is at the base of Mimico Avenue.
 The 501 Queen streetcar runs along Lake Shore Boulevard West and makes stops at all of these streets.
 To access the park from the east, follow the Humber Bay Park West Trail which connects to the new section of trail in Mimico Waterfront Park.
 There is often street parking available and a Green P Lot located on Primrose Avenue just Northwest of Lakeshore Boulevard West and Superior Avenue.
 Visitors are encouraged to use public transit to visit the park.

 Featured Video: Official Opening of Mimico Waterfront Park

 City of Toronto Sector:

 The City of Toronto Sector extends from the Humber River in the west, to Nursewood Avenue in the east, a distance of approximately 16.9km.
-The primary feature of this sector is the central waterfront: the harbour, the Toronto Islands and Ontario Place.
+The primary feature of this sector is the central waterfront: the harbour and the Toronto Islands.